The internal guider requires a system calibration once. Click on the calibration and select option 1 or option 2 depending on your mount and driver.

 Gamma Stretch factor for your guide camera view.
 Set this slider in the middle.
 For more stretching move the slider to the right.

 Luminosity For your guide camera view.
 Move the slider to the right for more brightness.

 These setting are overwritten after each calibration.
 The reported “pulse guide directions” are reported in the log during calibration.
 For some mount software like GS Server is is required to use the special calibration.
-This will simple set the option “pulse guiding is revered after meridian flip”.
+This will simple set the option “pulse guiding is reversed after meridian flip”.

 The guider image is displayed similar as the images from the main camera.
 It is possible to zoom, save, swipe and solve the guide image.